Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 The polarity of the connections between boards matters.
 In all cases, connect CAN_H on one board to CAN_H on the next board, and similarly connect CAN_L to CAN_L.

+All connected CAN boards must share a common ground connection.
+Typically they will all be powered from the same power supply, so this will automatically be the case.
+However, if you use (for example) one power supply for the main board and a different power supply for an expansion board, you must connect the negative output terminals of the two power supplies together.

 ## Cables

 Unshielded twisted pair cable is normally used; however over the short cable lengths typical of desktop 3D printers and CNC machines, the cable type is not critical.
 On very large printers, twisted pair cable must be used.